5 Ways to Rediscover Vienna: Palaces, Wine Taverns, and a Hotel Worth the Splurge

 After extensive renovations to the historic hotel, the “Leo” opened in April 2022.
 The Leo Grand, named for Emperor Leopold I, offers 76 rooms and suites with names like the Leopold Suite.

 Even breakfast differed from the traditional morning buffet routine.
-I used a QR code to order Eggs Benedict one morning and Musili the next.
+I used a QR code to order Eggs Benedict one morning and Muesli the next.

-My room, decorated in a soft rose and aqua color scheme, a lampshade with feathers, and opulent down covers, offered a view of the busy street below.
+My room, decorated in a soft rose-and-aqua color scheme, with a lampshade of feathers and opulent down covers, offered a view of the busy street below.
 Horse-drawn carriages maneuvered along cobblestones and shoppers carrying bags with a Gucci logo strolled arm-in-arm.

 The best thing about The Leo is its location, just steps from trendy shops, boutiques, and St. Stephen’s Cathedral.